PriscillaDuah14/ATM_MACHINE/README.md

 4 for changing your PIN.

+5 to check for withdrawable amount

-5 to exit the program.
+6 to exit the program.

 4. Select an Option: